Fredonia, Mason County, Texas: As Fredonia

 Fredonia had a grist mill, a stage stop, and a coop store run by The National Grange of the Order of Patrons of Husbandry.
 A blacksmith shop, churches, and a community newspaper were established.
 The newspaper Kicker was bought out by the Mason County News in 1910.
-Fredonia received its first telephone line in 1914, and a gasoline filling station with the popularity of the automobile.
+Fredonia received its first telephone line in 1914, and a gasoline filling station coinciding with the increasing usage of the automobile.
 The population has gradually declined as the small land holders sold out to larger ones.
+The population was 50, as of the year 2000.